These crispy Oven Baked French Fries are a popular gluten free side dish. Baking cuts down on the oil but it doesn’t mean you sacrifice on the taste!

 I used to work at a restaurant where their fries or ‘chips’ as they were called were a serious business.
 Of course they deep fried them but another method they used was to soak the potatoes in cold, icy water.
 So, I’m not going to fry these puppies but I am going to soak them.

 Into an ice bath they go.
 I left them covered in the fridge for 8 hours.
 I don’t think it’s necessary the potatoes sit for that long but I put them in before work and that’s how long I was out for.
-I think 2 hours is the minimum.
+Two hours is the minimum.

 I preheated the oven to 450.
 In the meantime I drained the potatoes from the ice water and dried them thoroughly with a clean tea towel.